 GREG MILLER

 Greg Miller’s innovative paintings render familiar imagery and text into artworks saturated with poignant slices of Americana.
-Nostalgic nods to ubiquitous tropes, such as billboards, pulp fictions, comic books, magazine adds and cinema marquees figure in fractions across the canvas.
+Nostalgic nods to ubiquitous tropes, such as billboards, pulp fictions, comic books, magazine ads and cinema marquees figure in fractions across the canvas.
 With carefully selected images he composes vignettes to articulate a vernacular about American life and the pervasive symbology of American consumer culture.
 Disparate objects and figures combine their relationship to one another, coalesce and become a singular subject.
 The exhibition’s title suggests a fairytale and both the glamour and illusion which Hollywood exports.

 Growing up in northern California, Miller’s grandmother would take him on road trips to ghost-towns around Lake Tahoe.
 While exploring the decaying homes people had abandoned, he was struck by the resourcefulness used to gild the walls with collages of old magazines and newspaper clippings.
 These archaeological ruins were a foil in contradiction with the tinsel of the aspirational advertisements dressing their walls.
 Subsequently, Miller became a collector of vintage magazines, newspapers, zines and popular culture which he uses today as a part of his medium.